OpenClaw + Ollama: Run AI Agents for Free with Local Models

 How much RAM do I need to run Ollama with OpenClaw?

-A minimum of 8 GB RAM is needed for small models like Gemma 2B or Phi-3 Mini.
-For the recommended Llama 3 8B model, 16 GB RAM is ideal.
-Larger models like Llama 3 70B or Mixtral 8x7B need 32-64 GB RAM or a dedicated GPU.
-OpenClaw itself uses minimal resources — the memory requirement is almost entirely driven by the Ollama model size.
+A minimum of 8 GB RAM is needed for small models like Phi-3 Mini or Gemma 2B.
+For the recommended Llama 3.2 8B model, 16 GB RAM is ideal.
+Larger models like Llama 3.2 70B or Mixtral 8x7B need 32-64 GB RAM or a dedicated GPU.
+OpenClaw itself uses minimal resources.
+The memory requirement is almost entirely driven by the Ollama model size.

 Is local Ollama as good as Claude or GPT-4 for OpenClaw agents?

 For simple tasks like summarization, classification, and structured data extraction, local models perform comparably.
 For complex reasoning, creative writing, and nuanced instruction following, cloud models like Claude Sonnet and GPT-4 still outperform most local alternatives.
-The practical approach is to start with Ollama for development and testing, then switch to cloud models for production agents that need top-tier output quality.
+The practical approach is to use Ollama for routine tasks and heartbeats while reserving cloud models for creative and complex work.
+This hybrid strategy gives you the best of both worlds.